Museums Alaska:

 Collections Care on a Budget Workshop

-This workshop will introduce attendees to collections care methods that can be done on a budget – from creating aluminum barriers to taking high-quality collections pictures with minimal equipment.
+This workshop will introduce attendees to collections care methods that can be done on a budget – such as creating aluminum barriers to taking high-quality collections pictures with minimal equipment, cleaning techniques, and making soft supports.
 This workshop is perfect for collections professionals at smaller institutions or anyone looking for low-cost tricks in collections care.

 10:00am–11:00am